coins-docs/coins-api-postman/README.md

   - `history V2` in Fiat module with external order ID support
   - `api_keys` in Wallet module for API key information query
   - `wallet-deposit-address` and `wallet-deposit-history` in Sub Account module
-- 🗑️ Removed deprecated `order_cancelReplace` endpoint from Spot Trading module
+  - `order_cancelReplace` in Spot Trading module for atomic cancel and replace operations
 - 📦 Optimized Postman collection structure and parameter handling
 - 🐛 Fixed parameter configuration issues for Fiat history endpoint
 - 📝 Enhanced signature generation logic with URL encoding support for sub-account creation